Adaptive moving mesh methods for the planar Willmore flow: Numerical experiments

-\begin{example}[Convergence tests] In this example, we assess the accuracy and convergence rate of the A-WAR algorithm and the A-BDF\(k\)–FDMs.
-The initial interface is chosen as the unit circle,
+\begin{example}[Convergence tests] In this example, we assess the accuracy and convergence rate of the A-BDF$k$-FDMs, the A-RLM-BDF$k$-FDMs and the A-WAR algorithm.
+The initial curve is chosen as the unit circle,

 Following \cite{barrett2008parametric}, the exact solution to the Willmore flow~\eqref{WM} is given by

 for \(\rho \in \mathbb{T}\) and \(t \ge 0\), where \(R(t) = (1+2t)^{1/4}\).
 We introduce the combined geometric variable \(\mathbf{U} := (\mathbf{X}, V, \kappa)\) together with its numerical approximation at \(t = T\), defined by